aura-nw/mainnet-artifacts/Foundation-delegation-program/validator-profiles/Cros Nest/crosnest-pledger.md

     - API: https://rest.cros-nest.com/aura
     - RPC: https://rpc.cros-nest.com/aura
     - Monitor & Alert: Yes
-    - Keep running Euphoria testnet along with Xstaxy mainnet node
+    - Keep running Euphoria testnet along with Xstaxy mainnet node, the testnet node is kept running despite we are not part of the eligible set
-    - Be an active IBC relayer
+    - Be an active IBC relayer, Crosnest is relaying ~50 chains and provides support to development teams.

     Category 2: Software engineering
      - Crosnest is available to any review and assistance request

     Category 3: Community growth
+     - Crosnet is present on Discord and available to take part in discussions.

     Category 4: Business development
+     - N/A